© Quinta de la rosa 2013

 The terroir in the Douro is still largely unexplored and by making wines with balance, harmony and equilibrium from our vineyards, we try to enable the grapes to express themselves in the bottle.
 The La Rosa style is to make well defined wines without too much extraction, tannin or oak.
 Wines that are rich and full bodied whilst being fresh and lively with a good acidity.

 Most La Rosa red wines are very full bodied, the douROSA wines are blended to be easy, approachable wines for immediate drinking.
-The 2016 wines are a slightly lighter style than usual.
-They are lively, pretty wines with much freshness..
-Attractive violet colours, red fruit flavours on the palate, seductive, joyous with soft young tannins.
+2017, with the high temperatures during the summer, resulted in wines a little more dense and concentrated than normal.
+Despite this the douROSA red continues to be a wine marked by its harmony and delicacy.
+Pretty violet colours, red fruit flavours, very fresh and elegant, on the palate seductive, joyous with much fruit and soft young tannins.

 QUALITY AND ENVIRONMENT